Alpha Omega M.D. – Episode #112

 The crew of the River Queen lowers a rope ladder.

-“Hurry now,” urges the Captain to his remaining passengers.
+“Hurry now,” urges Captain Longfellow to his remaining passengers.

 “Aren’t you coming?” they ask their newfound friend, forged by strife.
 You learn a lot about people in times like this.

 “My job is the safety of my passengers.”
 Phileas Longfellow lives up to his name, as does Catfish Albert Wright: “And everybody knows a captain must stay with his ship!”